alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/readme.md

 Before using it, you need to add `spring-boot-starter-actuator` a dependency in Maven and allow Endpoints access in the configuration.

-* Configuration management.
-Security.
-Enabled = false added in Spring Boot 1.x
-* Configuration management.
-Endpoints.
-Web.
-Exposure.
-Include added in Spring Boot 2.x = *

-Spring Boot 1.x can view Nacos Endpoint information by visiting http://127.0.0.1:18084/nacos_config .

-Spring Boot 2.x can be accessed by visiting http://127.0.0.1:18084/actuator/nacosconfig .
+Spring Boot 3.x can be accessed by visiting http://127.0.0.1:18084/actuator/nacosconfig .

 ![actuator](https://cdn.nlark.com/lark/0/2018/png/54319/1536986344822-279e1edc-ebca-4201-8362-0ddeff240b85.png)